 There's a specific kind of trap that catches the most successful people in creative industries.
 You build enough of a reputation that nobody around you wants to tell you your idea is bad.
 Gabe Newell hit that wall sometime around Portal 2, and his response was to walk away from hands-on game development entirely.

-That's the story coming out of a recently resurfaced interview with Josh Weier, the project lead designer on Portal 2, who spoke to the Kiwi Talkz podcast about what it was actually like working alongside Newell during development.
+That's the story from Josh Weier, the project lead designer on Portal 2, who discussed what it was actually like working alongside Newell during development in a Kiwi Talkz podcast interview.

 The yes-people problem that pushed Newell out